Leading Alcohol Rehab Centre in Toronto & GTA

-- Family therapy involves emotional support of family and loved ones
+- Family therapy involving emotional support of family and loved ones

 Alcohol Detoxification – A Crucial Step

-- An adjustable period during which clients are ready to undergo the intensive treatment and individual counseling.
+- An adjustable period during which clients are ready to undergo the intensive treatment and individual counselling

-Our medical staff supports the patients at every process assisting them in bringing positive changes to their lifestyle along with maintaining their health condition.
+Our medical staff supports the clients at every process, assisting them in bringing positive changes to their lifestyle along with maintaining their health condition.

 Mental Health Counseling

-Mental health counseling is vital alcohol treatment.
-It helps in covering many disorders such as : mood, anxiety, impulse, sleep, eating, cognitive, personality disorders and more.
+Mental health counselling is vital for alcohol treatment.
+It helps in covering many disorders such as mood, anxiety, impulsivity, sleep, eating, cognitive abilities, personality disorders and more.
 Our addiction will undertake ongoing psychiatric assessment which involves analyzing the existence of mental health issues.